-This printer costs around $299 on Amazon (currently only available on Monoprice website) and so far has been well worth the money.
+This printer costs around $300 on Amazon (also available on Monoprice website, possibly cheaper) and so far has been well worth the money.
 It comes in 2 large pieces, needs very little assembly (4 screws), and is ready to work few minutes after you open the box.

 The print quality is very high, even without any mods or upgrades to the printer.
 You can print one of the four test models stored on MicroSD card that comes with the printer to get a sense of resolution and speed of the printer.
 The included roll of PLA is only enough for a couple test models, so you’d need to order some more filament as soon as you can.

 After printing about three dozen models, the heated bed covering (build tack) was all scratched up by the removal tool, and needed to be replaced.
 I decided to replace it with a piece of glass instead.
 Upgrading to a glass bed has a few benefits:

 – It is much easier to remove the prints without scratching the surface